AlgyJr/ios_guides/Troubleshooting-API-calls.md

      <img src="http://imgur.com/Ac5QR0x.png"/>

 3. SSL sites that must be inspected must be explicitly declared by going to `Proxy` -> `SSL Proxying Settings`.
 Type the domain name and port 443 assuming the site is connecting to a standard SSL port.
+You can also use wildcards (i.e. `*.myexample.com')

      <img src="http://imgur.com/YXTqq93.png"/>